pkardas/notes/books/head-first-design-patterns/notes.md

   of refinement.
 - Remember, most patterns you encounter will be adaptations of existing patterns, not new patterns.
 - Build your team's shared vocabulary.
 This is one of the most powerful benefits of using patterns.
 - Like any community, the patterns community has its own lingo.
-Don;t let that hold you back.
+Don't let that hold you back.
 Having read this book, you know most of it.

 ## Chapter 14: Leftover Patterns